 Older horses that are overweight may experience issues with their hooves, joints, and muscles due to the added stress.
 Giving your senior horses regular exercise will help maintain a healthy weight and increase intestinal motility, which will help prevent spasmodic colic.

 Naturally, the best way to keep your older horse healthy is to have a veterinarian visit on a consistent schedule.
 While annual check-ups work well for most senior horses, you should check with your vet in case your horse might need additional attention.
-Your vet may request to check up on your horse more as they age, as senior horses are more prone to arthritis and cancer than their younger counterparts.
+Your vet may request to check up on your horse more as they age, as senior horses are more prone to health issues and cancer than their younger counterparts.

 Remember to speak with your veterinarian about your older horse’s gut health and exercise levels if you notice any unusual fluctuations in their weight.